itsamrit/DSA/README.md

 🟢Learn the techniques of all question which method will be used so that even implementation fails,u get points

-🟢Only normal queue & deque has front back

 🟢For online round :

 To convert int to long long : long long new= (long long)old;  & vice versa i,e int new = (int)old;